 Non-touristy things to do in Madrid is an alternative itinerary for Madrid secret places

 Madrid, as the capital, has been always considered a place where you need to visit only the top attractions.
 We decide to go more in deep and create our alternative itinerary of Madrid.
 We will get off the Touristy places, discovering Madrid off the beaten path.
 In the list, you will find 13 hidden things to do in Madrid.
 On the common touristy travel guide you won’t find it.
-About Madrid, you should know a couple of things before planning your trip.
+For instance, before planning your trip to Madrid you should know a couple of things.

 If you are organizing your trip during summer, be ready for hot weather.
 Even at 8 pm, the city will be boiling in Summer.
 Prepare your luggage carefully, without missing shorts as they will be your best friend.
 Not just a Summer guide of Madrid, but we will suggest things to do in Madrid in October even.
 Are you ready to enjoy the lovely city around you?